vicdotcom/Computational-Techniques-In-Data-Science/Week 1/ReadMe.md

 ![Two-Stage](https://people.brunel.ac.uk/~mastjjb/jeb/or/STOCH1.GIF)

 The recourse decision is implemented mathematically when an optimization model is formulated to minimize the expected penalty cost arising from both scenarios.

+## Tools
+Python libraries such as CVXPY, NumPy, and Matplotlib are used to model, solve, and visualize stochastic optimization problems.